 No company has as strong a reputation as Porsche for building driver-focused cars, and the Cayman is a great example of this.
 However, it isn’t an intimidating road-racer, and if you don’t need more than two seats, the Cayman S could easily be a car you can use on a daily basis.

 The Cayman’s pure, undiluted feedback immediately makes you feel at one with the road.
 The electric power-steering is perfectly weighted and full of the feel.

-Some people will prefer the manual slick-shifting six-speed gearbox is a joy to use and you’ll relish revving the engine all the way to the near-8,000rpm red line.
+Some people will prefer the manual slick-shifting six-speed gearbox though as it is a joy to use and you’ll relish revving the engine all the way to the near-8,000rpm red line.
 Which is just as well, as the 2.7-litre Cayman needs to be worked hard.
 Power starts to build from 4,500rpm, when peak torque arrives, and with relatively long gearing, the car can seem a bit flat at low revs.
 The 3.4-litre engine in the S model has more performance with 321bhp on tap – or 336bhp in the case of the GTS.
 The range-topper is the fastest accelerating Cayman to date, capable of 0-62mph in 4.6 seconds when fitted with the PDK gearbox.
 That makes it faster than the more expensive 911 Carerra.

 Porsche has a long tradition of building beautifully engineered cars, and the Cayman is no exception.
 The cabin is solidly screwed together, and the car benefits from tried-and-tested mechanicals under the skin.
 This is backed up by owners, who placed the brand 6th overall in our Driver Power 2014 satisfaction survey.

 Enjoy the full rev range too much, though, and fuel bills will rise.
 Scheduled servicing is expensive as well – the first three check-ups will set you back a total of £1,570.